moore-andrew05/FrankenStein/README.md

 Follow the prompts in the program and you should have stitched images!

+#### *ADDED: Confocal Stitching from SlideBook Outputs*

+To run using images exported using slidebook, use the following:

+> \> java -Xmx14G -jar FrankenStein_{version}.jar commandline (con)focal

+This is just added; there are no options for running headless yet, and there may be bugs.

 #### *Running Headless*

 Users that wish to use scripting or who are more comfortable may wish to use flags to run the program without any further input.
 To do so...